-Students who receive a passing grade for a module but wish to repeat the module may do so (subject to seat availability), but they may repeat a completed module only once.
+Students who receive a passing grade for a module but wish to repeat the module may do so (subject to seat availability)

 NOTE: This campus does not permit students to make up absences that accrue on their attendance record during the classroom training modules.
 However, students must make up absences that occur during the externship to ensure that the required extern hours are completed prior to graduation.